Project-YXKJ/SilverStarSCS.Docs/source/function/input_configuration.rst

 Let's take an example:

-1. You want use the sixth key of the keypad to control the puller;
+1. You want use *Keypad-Key6* to control the puller;
-2. In parameter list, you find :option:`A41`, which controls the function:
+2. In parameter list, you find :option:`A41`, which controls the mode of *Keypad-Key6* :

        A41 = Mode Keypad-Key6